teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 CLASSIFIER_STORAGE = os.path.join(BASE_DIR, 'storage/classifier.txt')
 ```

-This module will be used for specifying path to the file where our trained classifier will be stored.
-It begs a logical question: why do I need to store the classifier?
-It's a simple way to improve performance of your app.
-Instead of training the classifier every time you receive a request, we'll store a trained version of the classifier to use it once the request is received.
-This mechanism should be stored inside `app/repo.py` folder and looks like this:
+The mechanism for setting, getting the classifier will be initialized in the next package on our list - repo.
+It's a class with two methods to retrieve and update the trained classifier using `pickle` Python built-in module.

 ```python
 import pickle